Frequently Asked Questions

 Mercy Care’s direct services to elders through its Friendship Volunteer, Volunteer Parish Nurse, and Volunteer Caregiver Friend Programs are provided free of charge but are freely given by our kind and generous volunteers.
 Mercy Care for the Adirondacks is supported solely through charitable contributions and grants.
 The community itself supports Mercy Care.

 |How do Friendship, Caregiver Friends and Parish Nurse Volunteers make a difference?||To help ease isolation and loneliness, Mercy Care gives priority to the establishment and strengthening of meaningful social relations between older adults and their family, friends, and volunteers, encouraging and enabling participation in the life of their communities.|

 |How do I request a Mercy Care Friendship Volunteer, Caregiver Friend or Parish Nurse Volunteer?||

-If you are an older adult--or know someone who is--who would welcome the services of our volunteers, please contact Sr. Catherine Cummings, RSM, Ed.D., R.N., at 518-523-5582 or by e-mail at email@example.com
+If you are an older adult--or know someone who is--who would welcome the services of our volunteers, please contact our Mission Director, Sr. Catherine Cummings, RSM, Ed.D., R.N., at 518-523-5582 or by e-mail at email@example.com

 |What is Mercy Care's Parish Nurse/Faith Community Nursing Program?||